Maká language: Case

 Maká does not have any overt case marking on nouns.
-Consider the following sentence, where neither the subject nor object shows any case (Gerzenstein 1995:139):
+Consider the following sentence, where neither the subject nor object shows any case.

 Agreement with the possessor

-Nouns agree with their possessor in person (Gerzenstein 1995:148):
+Nouns agree with their possessor in person.

 Verbs

 Agreement with subject and object

 Verbs agree with their subject and object in a rather complex system.
 Gerzenstein (1995) identifies five conjugation classes for intransitive verbs.
 The following two examples show intransitive verbs from conjugation classes 1 and 3.

 Transitive verbs belong to a different conjugation class, Conjugation 6.
 The following forms show a transitive verb with a 3rd person object:

 If the object of the transitive verb is 1st or 2nd person, then certain combinations of subject and object are shown by a portmanteau morpheme.

-Other combinations involve an object agreement marker which may either precede or follow the subject marker (Gerzenstein 1995:94-101):
+Other combinations involve an object agreement marker which may either precede or follow the subject marker.

 Applicatives

 Verbs in Maká have a series of suffixes called 'postpositions' in Gerzenstein (1995), which have the effect of introducing new oblique objects into the sentence.